 Now that I’ve “Aired My Disney Parks Grievances,” I figure it’s time to show the other side of the coin and share why I enjoy the Disney theme parks so much.
-Shockingly, no, I do not go because I get some misplaced sense of enjoyment out of other guests catching my ire.
+Frankly, there’s a lot more that makes Walt Disney World, Disneyland, and the other parks special places imbued with a sense of magic than there are mild annoyances.

 Most of the time, the little pet peeves I mentioned don’t even phase me; they’re just little, fleeting moments.
 I’m guessing this is true for most people.
 While America’s national pastime is complaining (sorry, baseball), I think we all mostly enjoy life or, in this case, the Disney theme parks.

-For the most part, what I’m going to list here as the “essence” of what I find endearing about the parks is what makes the experience “complete.”
-Sure, the parks wouldn’t be what they are without amazing E-Tickets like Splash Mountain and Tower of Terror, nor is there anything quite like stepping onto Main Street and seeing Cinderella Castle in the distance, but I view those things as the foundation of the experience.
+For the most part, what I’m going to list here as the “essence” of what I find endearing about the parks is what makes the experience something more than the sum of its parts.
+Sure, the parks wouldn’t be what they are without amazing E-Tickets like Splash Mountain and Tower of Terror, but rides alone are not what makes the Disney Parks special.

 There are literally hundreds of different things about the parks that put a smile on my face and make me a hopeless Disney “addict,” but instead of simply posting a laundry-list without much explanation for each, I want to focus on a select few, saving the two most important things for last…